johnwcowan/r7rs-work/ProcessesCowan.md

 ## Fork and exec

-These procedures are not portable to Windows (they will raise errors) and should be avoided when possible.
+These procedures are not portable to Windows (they will raise errors satisfying `process-exception?`) and should be avoided when possible.

 `(process-fork)`